PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 Then select Run Git from the Windows Command Prompt:

 <img src='wiki/assets/path.png'><br>
-The rest of the options are recommended to use the defaults.

-To simplify installation and usage, you will want to add various directories to your PATH when you enter the git-bash session.
+Once installed, you will want to add various directories to your PATH when you enter the Git Bash session.
 To do this, open notepad, paste the following, and save it as **%USERPROFILE%\.bashrc**:
 ```bash
 export PATH=${PATH}:${USERPROFILE}/android/sdk/platform-tools
 export PATH=${PATH}:${USERPROFILE}/android/sdk/tools